mikeizbicki/ucr-cs100/textbook/tools/strace/README.md

 ```

 So it turns out the program couldn't open the file because there was no "data.dat" to begin with!
-Let's say that we fix this by adding "data.dat", and compile the program with no problems.
+Let's say that we fix this by adding "data.dat" and compile the program with no problems.
 We run it, and there are no errors!

 Even though the program works now, let's run strace to see the difference: